Call for Proposals

 Submit a Letter of Intent

 Do not send this letter of intent to CPA Canada.
 Submissions for this grant are handled by the CAAA Secretariat.
-Feedback to applicants will be returned through the Chair of the CAAA Research Committee by (date).
+Feedback to applicants will be returned through the Chair of the CAAA Research Committee.
 LOIs passing the initial stage will be invited to submit a full grant proposal.
 We encourage research employing any research methods.

 We are living in a world of heightened risks and disruption.
 This includes the reality of a swiftly evolving digital environment led by the overwhelming pervasiveness of technological change.
 As well, the interdependence of society, economy, and the environment is becoming clearer with resultant implications for business.